 Assessing social work competence

-The licensing exam content is determined by a regular survey of practicing social workers throughout the United States and Canada.
-This survey, called a practice analysis, asks thousands of social workers about the knowledge, skills, and abilities they needed their first day on the job.
+Social work licensing exam content is established by a regular survey of practicing social workers throughout the United States and Canada.
+This survey, called a practice analysis, asks thousands of social workers about the applied knowledge they need to practice safely the first day on the job.

 Practice analysis